Panay Electric Company: Cacho takeover and martial law

 In 1929, the 8th Legislature passed Act 3665, granting PECO a new 50-year franchise and expanding its service area to include Santa Barbara, Pavia, and Oton.
-In 1974, under martial law, the company faced technical and financial problems, which resulted in the towns being taken over and serviced by the electric cooperative ILECO 1, which left the City of Iloilo as the only area serviced by PECO.
+In 1974, under martial law, the company faced technical and financial problems, resulting in the towns being taken over and serviced by the electric cooperative ILECO 1, leaving the City of Iloilo as the only area serviced by PECO.